-You will not be charged to manage your off-market properties or to access any of the additional Zillow Rental Manager property management tools such as tenant screening or online rent payments.
+With either option, you will not be charged to manage your off-market properties or to access any of the additional Zillow Rental Manager property management tools such as tenant screening or online rent payments.

-However, there are additional Zillow Rental Manager costs to consider:
+There are additional Zillow Rental Manager costs to consider:

 - $29 for each application and tenant screening report, paid by the applicant.
 These are free for the landlord.